-- 1.1 Scientific challenges: key hot topics, long term monitoring - 1.2 Environmental challenges: MSFD/ GES, emergency response - 1.3 Gliders as a new component of a European Ocean Observing System - The benefits of using gliders were discussed.
-They are a very good platform to sample sub-surface biological and physical variables at the submeso and meso scale and can be deployed in swarms in order to improve the synoptic character of the observations.
-They can also be used along basin scale sections and for long-term monitoring.
-There is a growing list of publications (see EGO website: http://www.ego-network.org/dokuwiki/doku.php?id=public:references) but it was suggested that glider even more papers to demonstrate the benefit of glider data would be necessary.
-The added value of using gliders in specific areas of coastal and open seas for assimilation in predictive models needs to be better promoted. - It was also noted that only a small proportion of European gliders (of which there are about 60) have been in the water at any one time.
-This is a more general problem not especially typical of Europe but anyway, there is a need to show that the research community is making use of these resources and efforts should be made to increase the glider presence at sea. - Following on from GROOM, the EGO community has an opportunity to propose (about 2 years from now) a coordinated network of glider observations in the same way the profiling float community set up the Argo program.
+1.1 Scientific challenges: key hot topics, long term monitoring

+1.2 Environmental challenges: MSFD/ GES, emergency response

+1.3 Gliders as a new component of a European Ocean Observing System

+- The benefits of using gliders were discussed.
+They are a very good platform to sample sub-surface biological and physical variables at the sub-mesoscale and can be deployed in swarms.
+There is a growing list of publications (see EGO website) but it was suggested that glider users need to publish more papers to demonstrate the benefit of glider data.
+The added value of using gliders in specific areas of coastal and open seas for assimilation in predictive models needs to be shown. - It was also noted that only a small proportion of European gliders (of which there are about 60) have been in the water at any one time.
+There is a need to show that the research community is making use of these resources. - Following on from GROOM the EGO community has an opportunity to propose (about 2 years from now) a coordinated network of glider observations in the same way the profiling float community setup the ARGO program.
 To do this requires a strong scientific purpose for such a network.
-Cross shelf-edge exchanges and satellite calibration and validation were suggested. - Some MSFD requirements could perhaps be addressed using a network of glider observations.
-In particular Descriptor 7 'Hydrographic change' and also 11 'Noise' and 5 'eutrophication' are areas in which gliders could make important contributions. - It was noted that the EC has an intention to build an EOOS (European Ocean Observing System) that would be similar to the US IOOS (Integrated Ocean Observing System) which has a strong glider component.
-FP7, Horizon 2020 and JPI Oceans could be the EC means to set up such an observation network.
+Cross shelf-edge and satellite calibration and validation were suggested. - Some MSFD requirements could perhaps be addressed using a network of glider observations.
+In particular Descriptor 7 'Hydrographic change' and also 11 'Noise' and 5 'eutrophication' are areas in which gliders could make important contributions. - It was noted that the EC has an intention to build an EOOS (European Ocean Observing System) that would be similar to the US IOOS (Integrated ocean Observing System) which has a strong glider component.
+FP7, Horizon 2020 and JPI Oceans could be the EC means to set up an observation network.